The Mandatory Deadline for Presenting a REAL ID-Compliant License to TSA is Now May 7, 2025

-- If you have a driver’s license or identification card issued by a state that does not meet the requirements of the REAL ID Act, and unless that state has been granted an extension, you must present an alternative form of identification acceptable to TSA in order to board a commercial domestic flight.
+- If you have a driver’s license or identification card issued by a state that does not meet the requirements of the REAL ID Act, and unless that state has been granted an extension, you must present an alternative form of identification acceptable to TSA to board a commercial domestic flight.

-- Starting October 1, 2020, you will need a REAL ID-compliant license or another acceptable form of federal identification such as a passport for domestic air travel.
+- Starting May 7, 2025, you will need a REAL ID-compliant license or another acceptable form of federal identification such as a passport for domestic air travel.

-Fact: TSA will continue to accept driver’s licenses issued by all compliant states or non-compliant states with an extension, until September 30th, 2020.
+Fact: TSA will continue to accept driver’s licenses issued by all compliant states or non-compliant states with an extension, until May 2025.

-Fact: You have until October 2020 to replace your current license with a REAL ID-compliant license, as long as your state is compliant or is non-compliant with an extension.
+Fact: You have until May 07, 2025, to replace your current license with a REAL ID-compliant license, as long as your state is compliant or is non-compliant with an extension.
 Start the application process with your DMV now, as appointments and wait times at the agency can be a few months out depending on where you live.